-- global names to force finding them - all to force all globals - nofeed to block automated fake input searches - nozoom to disable neighboring object heuristics devel/find-primitive where data-type is a primitive type (int32_t, uint8_t, long, etc.) and each val is a valid value for that type.
+- global names to force finding them - all to force all globals - nofeed to block automated fake input searches - nozoom to disable neighboring object heuristics devel/find-primitive devel/find-primitive data-type val1 val2 [val3...]

 Finds a primitive variable in DF's data section, relying on the user to change its value.
 This is similar to devel/find-offsets, but useful for new variables whose locations are unknown (i.e. they could be part of an existing global).